Zimmerman 2 HRs off shaky Lester, Nationals trounce Cubs 9-4

 TRAINER’S ROOM

-Cubs: 3B Kris Bryant (left shoulder inflammation) took ground balls and a few swings on Saturday, but there is no timetable for his return.
+Cubs: 3B Kris Bryant (left shoulder inflammation) took ground balls and a few swings on Saturday, but there is no timetable for his return .
+RHP Yu Darvish (triceps and elbow injuries) likely will throw a live BP session on Sunday.

 UP NEXT